tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 5\52 Adding a not found and point error handler
+Section 5\53 Creating exception handling middleware
-- Adding ErrorController to take role on a specific error code
+- Adding ApiException to give more specific value  and information about error
+- Adding ExcpetionMiddleware using try and catch to hook up out the error